-For the next ten years, I worked in both citywide and regional system level roles including: joint roles across health and local government; over 3 years as Public Health Advisor to an National Health Service Governing Body (Board); and then as an Associate Medical Director.
-I have spent over 20 years improving the health of whole populations, improving staff health. managing large teams through change, coaching, mentoring and developing people, and innovating and improving a wide range of public services.
+For the next ten years, I worked in both citywide and regional system level roles as a Public Health Consultant, including: joint senior roles across health and local government; over 3 years as Public Health Advisor to a National Health Service Governing Body (Board); and as an Associate Medical Director for a large Clinical Commissioning Group.
+I led large programmes to improve the health of whole populations, also improving staff health, leading multidisciplinary teams through change, coaching, mentoring and developing people, and innovating and improving a wide range of health, care and public services.

-As my role became increasingly strategic, I recognised that I was finding great satisfaction from developing my team members and colleagues as leaders, helping them to stay in work when they were struggling, and supporting them to develop their longer term career plans.
+As my roles became increasingly strategic, I recognised that I was finding great satisfaction from developing my team members and colleagues as leaders, helping them to stay in work when they were struggling, and supporting them to develop their longer term career plans.